Stancoo/contrastive_loss/README.md

 As it follows, the first 8 pairs of columns show a good recovery in all four examples.
 Indeed, these are the main-group sequences and the weights were specifically optimized for them in the previous step.

 What is really interesting, it is the evolution of the last two pairs of columns representing our defects: by more epochs their recoveries are getting worse.
 This is the result of inclusion of the contrastive loss terms in <a href="#loss">loss expression</a>.
-These are the $2.1$-degree rotations corresponding to the gray peak in the <a href="#hist_traditional">"traditional" loss histogram</a>.
+These are the $2.1$-degree rotations corresponding to the gray peak in the <a href="#hist_traditional">recovery loss histogram</a>.
+Obviously, now they will accumulate much larger recovery loss.
+Lets plot it again: